How to Fight a DUI Without a Attorney

 Why Hire an Attorney?

 There are several reasons to consider hiring an attorney.
 You may have been wrongfully charged, or the charges may be more than a DUI.
-Whatever the circumstances, a DUI lawyer will work to avoid a conviction, minimize the penalties, or limit the potential damage to your life.
+Whatever the circumstances, a DUI attorney will work to avoid a conviction, minimize the penalties, or limit the potential damage to your life.
 An arrest does not always mean a conviction.
-Your lawyer will build the strongest possible defense to challenge the charges against you.
+Your attorney will build the strongest possible defense to challenge the charges against you.

 An attorney who has experience handling DUI cases can investigate and contest the arrest.
 They will consider legal and evidentiary issues, such as: